realizator/stereopi-fisheye-robot/buster-opencv-notice.md

 Put [dt-blob.bin](http://wiki.stereopi.com/files/dt-blob.bin.zip) file to /BOOT partition.
 Do not forget to extract it from ZIP archive.

 #### 3. First boot

 After the first boot you'll see setup wizard.

-Choose all settings you need, install all recommended updates.
+Choose all settings you need, install all recommended updates and reboot the StereoPi.

 Please do 'sudo rpi-update' after that.
 This will fix stereoscopic mode.